Libera-Chat/libera-chat.github.io/bylaws.md

 4. The auditors cannot be members of the board.

+5. Auditors can resign as auditors and, if they are also members of the organisation, remain so.
+A resigning auditor shall prepare an interim report for their successor or a remaining auditor.

+6. Auditors can be recalled by any Monthly General Meeting.
+An auditor so recalled shall prepare an interim report for their successor or a remaining auditor.

 ## Complaints

 1. The membership shall appoint a Complaints Rota to handle complaints about the